nestordemeure/anagram_design/README.md

 5. `depth` — max tree depth.

 Only the first 5 optimal trees are stored/displayed; truncation is noted but optimality still holds.

+### Constraints

+Splits (with the exeption of Leaves and Repeat) come with a primary letter and a secondary letter.

+Hard splits have only a primary letter, it is the letter being tested upon.
+We can consider that letter is both their primary and secondary letter, to simplify things.

+Soft split have a primary letter, used for the `yes` branch, and a secondary letter, used as a backup for the `no` branch.

+Given a split of primary letter P and secondary letter S:
+* later splits in its `yes` branch *cannot* have P as their primary or secondary letter (they *can* use S in the `yes` branch),
+* later splits in its `no` branch *cannot* have P, *nor S*, as their primary or secondary letter.

+That rule has one exeption:
+* a hard contain, of primary letter P, *can* be directly followed by a split whose primary letter is P in its `yes` branch
+* a soft contain, of primary letter P and secondary letter S, *can* be directly followed by a split whose primary letter is P in its `yes` branch, and *can* be directly followed by a split whose primary letter is S in its `no` branch

+There is already some (imperfect and incomplete) logic around those rules in the code, but it needs to be unified to both simplify it and ensure correctness and exhaustivity across operations.

 ## Running